Nebraska Medicine: 2020: COVID-19 pandemic response

 During the early stages of the COVID-19 pandemic, in February 2020, Nebraska Medicine partnered with the federal government to evacuate Americans in Wuhan, China.
 57 evacuees were quarantined in Camp Ashland, with Nebraska Medicine on standby to treat patients who developed symptoms.
 One patient was tested for a cough at the Nebraska Medical Center campus, but tested negative for COVID-19.
 Later that month, Nebraska Medicine was involved in training personnel and then testing and transporting American evacuees from the Diamond Princess cruise ship in Japan.
-With 14 evacuees testing positive, mildly ill patients were placed in the National Quarantine Unit (NQU) and sicker patients placed in the Nebraska Biocontainment Unit (NBU), both on Nebraska Medicine's medical campus.
+With 14 evacuees testing positive, mildly ill patients were placed in the National Quarantine Unit (NQU) and sicker patients placed in the Nebraska Biocontainment Unit (NBU), both on Nebraska Medicine's medical campus, each with specialized facilities and advanced protocols.

 By February 20, 11 of the 13 evacuees treated by Nebraska Medicine were confirmed to have COVID-19, with 10 people in the quarantine unit and 3 in the biocontainment unit.
 Performing a study in both units, Nebraska Medicine found high levels of the virus on surfaces and in the air of rooms of COVID-19 patients, providing "evidence that the disease might spread by both direct contact, as well as indirect contact, such as touching a contaminated object, or contracting the virus through airborne transmission" as an aerosol.